Chocolate Terrine with Raspberry Sauce

 - Spray 8 1/2 x 4 inch loaf pan with non-stick spray.
 Carefully line pan with plastic wrap, trying to avoid any large wrinkles.
 Place pan in freezer while prepping the terrine.

 - Place butter, chocolate, and instant coffee in a large microwave-safe bowl.
 Gently microwave at 30-second intervals, stopping and stirring frequently, till mixture is melted and smooth.

 - Whisk in powdered sugar till combined, then cocoa powder.
 Whisk in egg yolks, Kahlua, and a pinch of kosher salt.
 Let mixture cool for 15 minutes.

 - Using electric mixer whip egg whites and sugar to firm peaks.
 Carefully fold whipped whites into the chocolate mixture with rubber spatula.

-- To serve, unwrap plastic from top of terrine, flip onto a serving plate and use plastic to help remove terrine from pan.
-Slice terrine with a hot, dry knife and place on dessert plates.
-Garnish with a drizzle of raspberry sauce, whipped cream, berries and mint, if desired.
+- Slice terrine with a hot, dry knife and place on dessert plates.
+Garnish with a drizzle of raspberry sauce, whipped cream, berries, and mint, if desired.